 RCI’s goal is to increase the use of “science that works” to support both professional and family caregivers.

 Resource links specific to the needs of family and professional caregivers are located here.
+We welcome non-profit organizations to be added to our list.
+Shared resources are not necessarily endorsed by the Rosalynn Carter Institute for Caregiving.

 As part of the initiative to make Georgia’s aging network more dementia-capable, The Alzheimer’s Association, Georgia Chapter offers this series of dementia training webinars for Area Agency on Aging staff.
 RCI is partnering with the Association to bring you this series of six webinars, made possible by funding from the Georgia Division of Aging Services.